cinnData/PythonBootcamp/[PY-07] NumPy and Matplotlib.md

 Inspired in MATLAB, a classic of numeric computing, **Matplotlib** is a Python library containing an impressive range of graphical methods, including image processing.
 As some other libraries in the Python world, Matplotlib has several API's, which makes it a bit confusing for the beginners.
 In this context, an **application programming interface** (API) is like an idiom that you use for calling the functions of the library.
 It defines the kinds of requests that can be made and how to make them.

 Matplotlib offers you a choice between two API's, the **pyplot API** and the **object-oriented API**.
 This course uses the pyplot API.
 Beware that, if you search in the Internet information about plotting in Matplotlib, the solutions found can come in any of the two API's.
-Due to this mix, Matplotlib may look a bit confusing.
+Due to this mix, Matplotlib may look a bit confusing to the beginner.

 The subpackage `matplotlib.pyplot` is a collection of command style functions that make Matplotlib work like MATLAB.
 It is typically imported as: